React Native Application Integration¶

 Additional Configuration for Android Integration:

-- You also need to configure the TrueWatch Android Maven repository address in Gradle.
+Also configure the TrueWatch Android Maven repository address in Gradle.
 Both the Plugin and AAR require this.
 For configuration details, refer to the build.gradle in the example.

 Initialization Instructions¶